-Cliche buster No.1: Internships aren’t just cups of teas and walking the office dog.
+Fashion internships aren’t just cups of tea and walking the office dog

-Amongst the many issues centred around taking on an internship, payment or lack thereof, in my opinion, is not the biggest enemy – your mindset is!
+Amongst the many issues centred around taking on a fashion internship, payment or lack thereof, in my opinion, is not the biggest enemy.
+Your mindset is!
 A widespread sense of disheartenment looms amongst university graduates and budding professionals, as they fall into the growing gap between the internships they’ve sacrificed for and the careers they long to gain.

 IT’S NOT A REAL JOB

-When talking about internships, the first thing every young creative should understand is that they do NOT guarantee you a job – sorry!
-But don’t beat yourself up if this has been the case for you, it’s very common.
+When talking about a fashion internship, the first thing every young creative should understand is that they do NOT guarantee you a job – sorry!
+Don’t beat yourself up if this has been the case for you, it’s very common.

 There are several factors that play into it and most of the time, no matter how hard you work, you just can’t control these things.
 For example, the company may have taken on interns during a busy period, so although you’re doing a great job, there isn’t an actual position available.